jstefanis/solid-robotic-project/README.md

 In this point the turtlebot is at the center of the plateau.
 It is time for the turtlebot to disable amcl navigation and start navigation by using ar tags which are provided by the package ar_track_alvar.
 The process of ar_tags creation will be described at the end of this section.
 What we need to know for now is that the turtlebot by using the kinect camera, can detect these printed tags around the robotic plateau and translate their shape at an unique “id”.
 This tag id will be used after to define the position of the robot in relation with these tags.
 This is possible because the ar_track_alvar package gives the ability to turtlebot to calculate its pose in relation with the position of each of the tags.
 When the topic “/ready_for_nav_second_task” is published, amcl node is killed and freenect node is enabled.

-At this point the node rotate_for_detection.py is activated.
+At this point the node **rotate_for_detection.py** is activated.
 When it receives the True flag in the topic “/ready_for_nav_second_task” where is subscribed, it rotates turtlebot for a full circle at the center point.

-When the rotation has been finished the rotate_for_detection.py script publishes a true flag at the topic “/rotation_flag”.
+When the rotation has been finished the **rotate_for_detection.py** script publishes a true flag at the topic “/rotation_flag”.
-This flag is also used for “tag_pose_localisation” script which starts the tag detection during the rotation of the turtlebot.
+This flag is also used for **tag_pose_localisation** node which starts the tag detection during the rotation of the turtlebot.
-At the end of this rotation the available tags must have been detected.
+At the end of this rotation all the available tags must have been detected.

 #### Step 6 the “tag_pose_localisation” node and the ar_tag detection
- In this step we have the “tag_pose_localisation” node active for detecting the existing tags at the robotic plateau.
+ In this step we have the **tag_pose_localisation** node active for detecting the existing tags at the robotic plateau.
 This node subscribes at two topics.
 The first topic is “/rotation_flag” which starts the ar_tag detection when True.
 The second topic is “/amcl_pose” which gets the last pose of the amcl  navigation and stores it as the current position of the turtlebot.

-The function “get_turtlePose” is a callback for the “/amcl_pose” subscription topic.
+The function “get_turtlePose()” is a callback for the “/amcl_pose” subscription topic.
 This function returns the current orientation (z,w,angle) and the position (x,y,z) of the turtlebot.
-At the start of the initialization we launched a launch file called ar_tracker.launch which initializes the alvar tracker node.
+At the start of the initialization we launched a launch file called **ar_tracker.launch** which initializes the alvar tracker node.
 This launch file also sets the parameters of the tag size and error tolerance for detection.

-At this point we have the ar_pose_marker topic initialized from ar_tracker.launch file.
+At this point we have the "/ar_pose_marker" topic initialized from **ar_tracker.launch** file.
 This topic returns a message of type “AlvarMarkers” type.
-This topic has a callback function when a tag is detected with the name get_tag_detection.
-When a tag is detected, this function is able to read its “id” and also to calculate the position of the tag in relation with the base frame of the turtlebot.
+This topic has a callback function when a tag is detected with the name "get_tag_detection()".
+When a tag is detected, this function is able to read its “id” and also to calculate the pose of the tag in relation with the base frame of the turtlebot.
 This function is configured to detect three tags with the “id” [0,1,2].
 In the case that any other tags exist on the scene, they are simply ignored.
 These three tags are positioned at these points:

 Tag 0 in front of the pick table.